-Our research into Holocaust Education has shown that 84% of teachers have received no formal training in the subject, despite its inclusion in the National Curriculum.
+Our research into Holocaust Education showed that 84% of teachers had received no formal training in the subject, despite its inclusion in the National Curriculum.
 To address this gap we pioneered a national teacher training programme with the Institute of Education.

 Our approach to Holocaust education is founded on research and evaluation.
 In 2006 we commissioned a report on the challenges for Holocaust education in the UK, followed by a symposium for educators and Holocaust survivors.
 This identified teacher training as the urgent priority.

-Following this, we agreed a £1.5 million, three-year partnership with the Department for Education to establish a national training programme based at the Institute of Education, the Centre for Holocaust Education.
+Following this, we partnered with the Department for Education to establish a national training programme based at the Institute of Education, the Centre for Holocaust Education.

 The Centre’s work began with a landmark research project examining teachers’ attitudes and perceptions of the Holocaust.
 The findings provided the basis for the teacher training course, which is transforming the way the Holocaust is taught in English schools.